The Synthetic Absorption Line Spectral Almanac (SALSA): Introduction

 Due to their abundance and relatively simple intrinsic continua, bright quasar sightlines are a workhorse of CGM/IGM studies \citep{rauch98,peroux20a}, particularly due to their large numbers in all-sky surveys such as SDSS and DESI \citep{zhu13}.
 In particular, the Lyman-$\alpha$ forest, a series of absorption lines caused by neutral hydrogen in the IGM, has been instrumental in mapping the distribution of matter in the Universe \citep{sargent80}, inferring cosmological parameters \citep{mcdonald08,busca13,fernandez24}, and constraining the nature of dark matter itself \citep{seljak06}.
 Similarly, hydrogen and metal absorption lines, such as those from C IV, O VI, and Mg II, offer insights into the enrichment history and galactic feedback processes that shape the CGM \citep{chen98,peeples14,lan18}.

 We can study absorption in several contexts.
-First, blind quasar i.e. absorption-selected surveys look exclusively at the statistics and occurrence of absorption as a function of redshift, leading to summary statistics such as the column density distribution function and comoving line density \citep{zou21,davies23,yu25}.
-Follow-up spectroscopic campaigns or large-field IFU observations can subsequently identify individual foreground galaxies at close projected separations \citep{nielsen13,schroetter16,chen20,dutta20,weng23,beckett24}.
+First, blind quasar i.e. absorption-selected surveys look exclusively at the occurrence of absorption as a function of redshift, leading to summary statistics such as the column density distribution function and comoving line density \citep{zou21,davies23,yu25}, as well as pixel optical-depth methods \citep{aguirre02,burchett20}.
+Follow-up spectroscopic campaigns or large-field IFU observations can subsequently identify foreground galaxies at close projected separations \citep{nielsen13,schroetter16,chen20,dutta20,weng23,beckett24}.

 Alternatively, a galaxy-centric approach starts with a well-defined population of foreground galaxies without any prior knowledge of their CGM \citep{steidel10,tumlinson11,bordoloi14c}.
-These galaxy-selected surveys allow CGM properties to be constrained as a function of galaxy properties, from stellar mass to orientation \citep{bordoloi11,kacprzak15,werk16}.
+These galaxy-selected surveys allow CGM constraints as a function of galaxy properties, from stellar mass to orientation \citep{bordoloi11,kacprzak15,werk16}.
 For a sufficiently deep galaxy follow-up campaign on absorption-selected quasar sightlines, these two approaches converge \citep{higginson25}.

 The CGM of our own Milky Way also offers unique information, from the resolved structure of high-velocity clouds \citep{muller63} to variation and coherence between closely spaced sightlines \citep{howk02,richter17,bish19}.
 In addition, large optical surveys such as SDSS and DESI obtain both galaxy and quasar samples, now numbering into the tens of millions.
 This enables statistical studies of absorption with respect to (low-redshift) foreground galaxy properties \citep{zhu14,anand21,chen25} as well as cross-correlations with multi-wavelength surveys \citep{chang24,zou24}.
 Stacking experiments with large datasets can also reveal intrinsically faint absorption and probe otherwise inaccessible phases \citep[e.g.][]{york83,richter25}.